“A son can bear with equanimity the loss of his father, but the loss of his inheritance may drive him to despair.”

 - Your parents raised you for eighteen or so years.
 They don’t owe you anything.
 It’s their money.
 They get to choose what they want to do with it.
 If they want to give it all to the Society for the Betterment of Sock Lint, then that’s their choice, not yours.

 - You have a crazy sense of entitlement.
-For some reason, you think that because you were born unto this earth and didn’t yet die yourself or kill anyone along the way, you deserve your parents’ money.
-This is just one step along many others in a slippery slope which could lead you to not thinking that you have to work to earn your way in this world and that the government will take care of all of your whims and desires without you lifting a finger.
+For some reason, you think that because you were born on this earth and didn’t yet die yourself or killed anyone along the way, you deserve your parents’ money.
+This is just one step along many others on a slippery slope that could lead you to not think that you have to work to earn your way in this world and that the government will take care of all of your whims and desires without you lifting a finger.
 Good luck getting people to fill your tin cup.